randy3k/UnitTesting-example/README.md

 }
 ```

-### Async testing (*For Sublime Text 3*)
+### Async testing (*Sublime Text 3 only*)

 In default, the tests are running in the main thread and can block the
 graphic inference.
 Asychronized testing could be used if you need the
 interface to respond.

 Async tests are usually slower than the sync tests because the interface takes
-time to repond but it is useful when there are blocking codes in the tests.
+time to respond but it is useful when there are blocking codes in the tests.
 A
 example would be found in
 [async](https://github.com/randy3k/UnitTesting-example/tree/async) branch.

-It is known that async test does not work very well with coverage, and
+However, it is known that async test does not work very well with coverage.
-deferred testing usually performs better than async testing.
+In general, it is recommended to use deferred testing over async testing since there is
+no need to worry about race condition.

 To activate async testing on travis and appveyor.
 Add the file